AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-13.md

 ---

-# Laravel Bootcamp: Part 13
+# Laravel Bootcamp: Part 12

-# TODO: IN PROGRESS

-## Roles and Permissions Part 4
+## Roles and Permissions Part 3

 In this section, we continue with the administration/management front-end that allows users with particular rights to perform management actions on data in the Chirp system.